NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/security.md

 ### Secrets and .env
-As your application is being installed on systems outside of your/your organisation's control, it is important to think of the environment that it's in as _potentially_ hostile, which is to say that any secrets, passwords or keys are could fall into the hands of someone who might try to abuse them.
+As your application is being installed on systems outside of your/your organisation's control, it is important to think of the environment that it's in as _potentially_ hostile, which is to say that any secrets, passwords or keys could fall into the hands of someone who might try to abuse them.

 This means you should, where possible, use unique keys for each installation, preferring to generate these at first-run